PositiveSumData/NationalOralHealthDataPortal/Data/Behavior_Risk_Factor_Surveillance_System/README.md

 * **BRFSS_prime.csv**.
 Contains all the prevalence estimates for dental visits and tooth loss severity in one file.
 Each row is a unique year-geography-question-response-population_catogery-population_subcategory.

 * **BRFSS_CI.csv**.
-Contains confience interval data unpivoted such that there are twice as many rows as in the BRFSS_prime file, with an upper 95% confidence interval row and a lower 95% confidenced interval row for every unique pair from BRFSS_prime.
+Contains confidence interval data unpivoted such that there are twice as many rows as in the BRFSS_prime file, with an upper 95% confidence interval row and a lower 95% confidence interval row for every unique pair from BRFSS_prime.
 This file is formatted for data visualization software to draw confidence intervals.
 The CI_order column counts upwards from the lowest year in the lower CI, then the highest year in the lower CI, then the highest year in the upper CI, then the lowest year in the upper CI.
 This helps a program like Tableau 'connect the dots' in the shape of a polygon.

 ## Issues & decisions

 Users should be aware that data is based on self-reported phone surveys.
-Clinicians have not verified reponsdent's tooth loss severity and administrative records cannot verifity dental visit frequency.
+Clinicians have not verified respondent’s tooth loss severity and administrative records cannot verify dental visit frequency.

 Sample sizes in BRFSS can be quite low in states, leading to unstable estimates at the county level or lower, especially when slicing by population characteristics.
 Kathy Phipps has provided estimates for many large metropolitan areas without population stratifications because adding stratifications would reduce samples sample size.